 If there are New Mexico Gas Company customers in your community, gas pipelines could lead up to every home and business.
-Providing maps for those facilities here is not possible, but to learn where distribution gas pipelines exist in your community, use NM811, “Call Before You Dig” telephone number Call 811.
+To learn where distribution gas pipelines exist in your community, use NM811, “Call Before You Dig” telephone number Call 811.

 Within two business days, at no charge, New Mexico Gas Company will go to the areas in question and mark thelocation of our pipelines.